tidy-finance/website/docs/30_beta.md

 <p class="caption">(\#fig:fig313)Each line corresponds to the monthly cross-sectional quantile of the estimated CAPM beta.</p>
 </div>

 To compare the difference between daily and monthly data, we combine beta estimates to a single table.
-Then, we use the table to plot a comparison of beta estimates for our example stocks.
+Then, we use the table to plot a comparison of beta estimates for our example stocks in Figure 6.4.

 ```r